evirunurm/github-stats/README.md

-# GitHub statistic for your README
+# Stats for your README.md